Bnei Atarot: History

 During the Ottoman period, the lands of the future Bnei Atarot belonged to the Nahiyeh (sub-district) of Lod that encompassed the area of the present-day city of Modi'in-Maccabim-Re'ut in the south to the present-day city of El'ad in the north, and from the foothills in the east, through the Lod Valley to the outskirts of Jaffa in the west.
 This area was home to thousands of inhabitants in about 20 villages, who had at their disposal tens of thousands of hectares of prime agricultural land.

-Bnei Atarot is located on the site of the Templer colony of Wilhelma, established in 1902, and named in honour of Wilhelm II.
-During World War II the German settlers in Mandate Palestine were arrested as enemy nationals and deported by the British.
+Bnei Atarot is located on the site of the Templer colony of Wilhelma, established in 1902, and named in honour of Wilhelm II, German Emperor.
+During World War II, German settlers in Mandatory Palestine were arrested as enemy nationals and deported by the British.

 After the war ended, a new settlement was established by former residents of the abandoned moshav of Atarot, which had been destroyed by the Arab Legion, from which it took its name, as well as others from Nehalim in the Upper Galilee and Be'erot Yitzhak in the Negev.
 It remained a farming community and most of the original houses were preserved.
 The community is centered along the main road.

 The proximity of Tel Aviv metropolitan area has led to suburbanization and the rural character of the village gradually decreased.
 In the late 1990s a new residential neighborhood was built on the northeastern edge of the moshav, consisting of private homes.
-Recently, the proximity of Ben Gurion International Airport has led to some residents being evacuated due to noise concerns.
+Recently, the proximity of Ben Gurion Airport has led to some residents being evacuated due to noise concerns.